eldarrak/FLightR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+ *Corrected package title to title case

  *Extended description

  *Clarified roles of authors

-## Note
+## Note There were three other notes -
-I use RcppArmadillo::fastLmPure in FLightR, so RcppArmadillo has to be in Imports but not LinkingTo
+ * One on RcppArmadillo, that I get every time: I use RcppArmadillo::fastLmPure in FLightR, so RcppArmadillo has to be in Imports but not LinkingTo
+ * two more were on tests and examples that take more then 10 seconds, but they took less than 11 seconds, so I would argue this is not critical.

 ## Update
 This is an update.